gitbls/pistrong/CertDetails.md

 ## Command Examples

-* `pistrong makeca caname` or `pistrong makeca --cacert caname`
+* `pistrong createca caname`

     Create the CA. Initial contents consist of a CA Cert *caname*CACert, a VPN Cert default-*caname*VPNCert, the above-mentioned directories, and the database (pistrongdb.json).
+If *caname* is not specified, the default CA name (strongSwan) will be used.

 * `pistrong showca caname`